dvanmosselbeen/dvm-docs/OS/Security/metasploit.md

     db_status

-To get help in the msfconsole, type:
+To get help in the `msfconsole`, type:

     help